ashraffyi/Data-Engineering-Capstone-Project/README.md

 #### Uploading Dags
 On Raspberry Pi
+1. Create a airflow folder in your home directory you can just use
-1. Clone git repo [turbine](https://github.com/villasv/aws-airflow-stack) by running `git clone https://github.com/villasv/aws-airflow-stack.git`
+2. Clone git repo [turbine](https://github.com/villasv/aws-airflow-stack) by running `git clone https://github.com/villasv/aws-airflow-stack.git`
-2.
+3.

 ## II Database